Lee Hae-in (figure skater): 2019–2020 season: Second international junior season

-2020–2021 season
+Senior career

+2020–2021 season: Senior international debut

-With the pandemic greatly curtailing international opportunities for Korean skaters, Lee did not compete on either the Challenger or the Grand Prix circuits, and instead made her competitive debut at the 2021 South Korean Championships.
-Second in the short program and fourth in the free skate, she won the bronze medal overall.
+With the pandemic greatly curtailing international opportunities for Korean skaters, Lee did not compete on either the Challenger or the Grand Prix circuit and instead made her competitive senior debut at the 2021 South Korean Championships.
+Placing second in the short program and fourth in the free skate, she won the bronze medal overall.
 She was assigned to one of Korea's two ladies' berths at the 2021 World Championships in Stockholm due to silver medalist Yun Ah-sun being age-ineligible for international senior competition.
 Lee placed tenth at the World Championships, which, combined with Kim Ye-lim's eleventh place, qualified two berths for Korean ladies at the 2022 Winter Olympics in Beijing.

-2021–2022 season
+2021–2022 season: Four Continents silver

 Lee made her senior Grand Prix debut at the 2021 Skate Canada International, where she placed seventh.
 She was tenth at the 2021 Internationaux de France, her second event.
 At the 2022 South Korean Championships, the final qualification event for the South Korean Olympic team, Lee won the bronze medal, finishing 1.31 points behind silver medalist Kim Ye-lim.
 As a result, she was not named to one of Korea's two women's berths.
 All three national medalists were assigned first to compete at the 2022 Four Continents Championships in Tallinn, where Lee placed second in both segments of the competition to take the silver medal, finishing behind Japan's Mai Mihara but ahead of Kim and You Young, the two skaters assigned to the Olympic team.
 She said that she was "super happy" with the outcome, noting that the event took place in the same arena as the 2020 World Junior Championships, where she had missed the podium due to free skate errors.

 Lee was assigned to finish her season at the 2022 World Junior Championships in Sofia.
 It was later announced that she would not be competing, instead intending to compete at the Triglav Trophy.
 Following Kim's withdrawal from the 2022 World Championships due to a positive COVID test, Lee was named to replace her.
 She finished in seventh place.